-Established in 2014, Central Texas Table of Grace was formed by Ms. Johnson, a former foster child, who recognized the need for a loc foster child, who recognized the need for a local temporary shelter for displaced children.
+Established in 2014, Central Texas Table of Grace was formed by Ms. Johnson, a former foster child, who recognized the need for a local temporary shelter for displaced children.

 Headquartered in Round Rock, the nonprofit was conceived and organized to address the social, intellectual and recreational needs of Texas' displaced youth, and to assist in the successful transition to life in a positive environment.